pavulurig/chat-with-document-rag/README.md

 # Project Structure

-- augment_generation_chat.py: The main application file that sets up the Streamlit interface and handles the chat logic.
+- retrieval_augment_generation_chat.py: The main application file that sets up the Streamlit interface and handles the chat logic.
-- retrieval_process_document.ipynb: A Jupyter Notebook responsible for loading, splitting, and creating embeddings from the document.
+- document_indexing.ipynb: A Jupyter Notebook responsible for loading, splitting, and creating embeddings from the document.
 - Transformer.pdf: The primary document used for the chat context.
 - chromadb: Directory where the Chroma vector store persists the document embeddings.